sxmanderson/minimal-mistakes/_pages/skills_summary.md

 - Spearheaded project to allow customer portal access to third-party business partners
   - Rewrote and refactored controllers to accommodate alternate business rules and new product lines
   - Redesigned views to allow for custom user experience
-  - Coordinated with engineering and marketing teams to
+- Rewrote batch-payment processes to migrate to new credit card processing service
-- Designed ASP.NET Dynamic Data site for internal use, allowing call center managers easy access to call log data
+- Designed ASP.NET Dynamic Data site for internal use, allowing call center managers GUI-type access to call log data

 ### SQL Server / T-SQL
 - During customer portal project, expanded product selection by 15%, along with integrating new product lines into billing and inventory databases